eR-Biostat/Courses/Statistical modeling (2)/Longitudinal data analysys (LDA) using R/Online course/README.md

 The course structure:

-* Introduction
+* Introduction.
-  + The orthodont data
+  + The orthodont data.
-  + Fitting linear models to the data
+  + Fitting linear models to the data.
-* Mathematical definition of a linear mixed effects models
+* Mathematical definition of a linear mixed effects models.
-* Statistical inference in linear mixed effects models
+* Statistical inference in linear mixed effects models.
-* Fitting linear mixed effects models to the orthodont data
+* Fitting linear mixed effects models to the orthodont data.
-* Some examples of models and designs
+* Some examples of models and designs:
  + One factor (or one-way) classification
  + Two factors block design